When it comes to assets to help you convert casual readers into clients, your sales page is key.

 - Alternate images with text

 - Add background color to blocks of copy

 Adding in these elements will keep your page feeling fresh and take out the intimidation for those skimmers to run through your copy easier.

 After you’ve designed your sales pages (at least a simple wireframe of it), you can get down to your copy needs.
 Knowing what you want your sales page to look like first will help you know what kind of copy you need, where you need to put it, and how long it should be.

 There’s no wrong answer to the question, “Should my sales page be long-form or short-form?”
 But here are some ways to come up with your own specific answer:

-A pro of having a longer page is you can go in depth on things like answering customer objections, explaining your product, or telling your story.
+A pro of having a long-form sales page is you can go in depth on things like answering prospective customer objections, explaining your product, or telling your story.
 But if that’s not your style, a shorter page filled with bulleted points about your features, a video, and maybe a short FAQ section will be just what you need.

 When it comes down to it, the length of your page should be as much as you need it to be to convey your point.

 You could say your headline is the most important part of your sales page.

 It’s the part that makes a reader stop and think, “Hey, I might be interested in this.”
 In fact, on average, eight out of 10 people will read headline copy, but only two out of 10 will read the rest.
 That means, you’ve got to write an exciting, informative, and intriguing headline to get someone to read your whole sales page.